WMD-group/WMD-group.github.io/_posts/2016-01-01-metal-organic-frameworks.md

 Metal-organic frameworks are crystalline materials formed of organic and inorganic building blocks.
-The chemical space for synthesising these systems is large with the potential for engineering novel functionality.
+The chemical space for synthesising these systems is large.
+There is immense potential for engineering novel functionality.

 ## Electroactive hybrid solids
 We are developing principles to control the optical properties, magnetism, and electrical conductivity of these materials.
 These principles include ion exchange, ligand modification, and defect engineering.
-Our research combines electronic structure theory with universal forcefields to build multi-scale models with the ability to accurately describe physical processes in complex nanoporous solids.
+Our research combines electronic structure theory and universal forcefields to build multi-scale models with the ability to accurately describe physical processes in nanoporous solids.

 <br>